Wisconsin Quick Facts

 - Take the Prediabetes Risk Test to find out if you're at risk.

-- To learn more about the National DPP or access more prevention resources, visit our Diabetes Home page.
+- To learn more about the National DPP or access more prevention resources, visit our Prediabetes Home page.

-An estimated 9% of Wisconsin adults have diagnosed diabetes (Wisconsin Behavioral Risk Factor Survey, 2018).
-Additionally, 34% have prediabetes, but 22% have yet to be diagnosed (Centers for Disease Control and Prevention, National Diabetes Statistics Report, 2017).
+An estimated 9% of Wisconsin adults have diagnosed diabetes (Wisconsin Behavioral Risk Factor Survey, 2019).
+Additionally, 34% have prediabetes, but the majority remain undiagnosed and unaware of their condition (Centers for Disease Control and Prevention, National Diabetes Statistics Report, 2020).

 Heart disease includes a number of conditions that affect blood flow and heart functioning.
 Coronary heart disease (or coronary artery disease) is the most common type of heart disease, affecting nearly 5% of Wisconsin adults.
-In 2016, heart disease was the second leading cause of death in Wisconsin, claiming over 22% of deaths (over 11,000 people).
+In 2018, heart disease was the number one leading cause of death in Wisconsin, claiming over 23% of deaths (12,053 people).
 For more detailed information on the mortality burden of heart disease, check out the Annual Wisconsin Death Report, P-01170-18, or to query more death data, visit the Wisconsin Interactive Statistics on Health Mortality Module.

 Hypertension (high blood pressure) is a common and dangerous condition where the pressure of your blood in your blood vessels is higher than it should be.
 In Wisconsin, about 1.3 million adults have hypertension, or one in three adults.
 Unfortunately, about half of those with hypertension do not have it under control.
 Of those who are not in control, about 40% don't even know that they have hypertension.